reactjs/react.dev/src/content/reference/react/use.md

 #### Read promises from data fetching libraries {/*read-promises-from-data-fetching-libraries*/}

 You can read the values of promises returned from data fetching libraries with the `use` Hook.
 In this example the function `fetchMessage` is imported from a mock data fetching library.
 The promise returned by `fetchMessage` is stored in the `messagePromise` state variable and then passed to `use` to read.
 The result is then displayed to the user.
-While waiting for the promise to resolve a the fallback of the parent Suspense component is displayed.
+While waiting for the promise to resolve the fallback of the parent Suspense component is displayed.

 <Sandpack>